microsoft/Windows-AppConsult-PWALab/Manual/README.md

 We're going to leverage the cache APIs in the service worker, in combination with the fetch ones.
 If the fetch operation fails, we're going to return the response from the cache instead than the server.
 However, cache APIs can be leveraged also directly from the web pages if you need to implement more complex scenarios.
 For example, to make the website more responsive, you could immediately load some data from the cache directly inside the page and, only later, update it with the response coming from the network.

+#### Push notifications
+One of the features mostly frequented adopted by mobile application are push notifications.
+Since in the mobile ecosystem applications aren't meant to be always running, you need to notify to the user when something important happened even if the application isn't active.

+Push notifications are the best way to achieve this goal, since they are optimized to have a low impact on the battery life ot the device.
+In a push notification architecture, the application doesn't have to keep polling the server to check for notifications.
+It simply register a channel, which the server will reach whenever it has a notification to send to the user with a simple HTTP request.

+In a typical notification scenario, we have 3 actors involved:

+- The client, which is the mobile or desktop application.
+It takes care of creating a notification channel and sharing it with the backend.
+Then it goes dormant waiting to receive notifications.
+- The backend, which is the server side application that sends the notification.
+The backend holds the information when it's the right time to send a notification, based on the scenario.
+For example, a sport application may send a notification every time one of the teams has scored a goal.
+The backend stores also the list of all the channels coming from the client application, with one or more information to identify the user.
+This way, the backend knows not only the right time, but also the right users who will receive the notification.
+The sport application, for example, may send a goal notification only to the users who are interested in following one of the teams that has scored.
+- The push notification service.
+This service acts as a middle man between the client and the backend.
+The backend won't talk directly to the client, but it will send the HTTP request to the service, which will take care of converting it into a  notification and route it to the right device.
+Being the point of connection between devices and the backend, each mobile platform offers its own service.
+Android leverages the [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) service; iOS uses the [Apple Push Notification service](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1); Microsoft, in the end, offers the [Windows Push Notification service](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) for Windows devices.
+All these services implements an authentication process, in order to avoid that a random actor may send notifications to a device just by discovering the channel's URL.
+As a consequence, when you want to implement push notifications in am application, you typically have to register it in a portal provided by the platform owner, so that you can get the credentials required to authenticate against the service.

+However, our scenario is slightly different.
+We have built a web application, which is platform agnostic.
+As such, having to implement a different backend for each desktop and mobile platform on the market would be quite expensive.
+The solution is to use Web Push notifications, which are based on two standard W3C features:

+- [Notifications APIs](https://www.w3.org/TR/notifications/), which take care of rendering the notifications
+- [Push APIs](https://www.w3.org/TR/push-api/), which take care of requesting a channel, handling the incoming notifications, etc.

+Being based on a standard definition, they are implemented by the latest version of all the major browser on the market.

+The biggest difference compared to the mobile architecture we have seen is that we won't have to register on different services, based on the platform where the website is running.
+All the major push notification service on the market, in fact, have added support to the web push standard.
+As such, the user's browser will automatically leverage the most appropriate service: if you're using Chrome, the channels will be registered on FCN; if you're using Edge, on WNS; etc.

+The only information you'll need is a set of credentials called **application server keys** or **VAPID keys**, since they need to follow [the VAPID specs](https://tools.ietf.org/html/draft-thomson-webpush-vapid).
+VAPID keys are composed by a public key, which will be used by the browser to request a subscription channel, and a private key, which will be used by your backend to authenticate the request and send the notification.
+When the browser receives the notification, it will decrypt and, only if it's successful, he will display it to the user.
+During this lab, we're going to learn how to get a valid pair of keys.

+Push notifications are tightly coupled with a concept we've already seen: service workers.
+Since this component is registered inside the system and it can run also in background, even when the browser is not running, they're the perfect candidate to handle push notification.
+Service workers, in fact, offer all the APIs to subscribe to the push notification service, to handle the incoming requests, to display the notifications, etc.

 ### The tools
 For this lab we're going to use [Visual Studio Code](https://code.visualstudio.com/), the popular open source and cross-platform code editor.
 We will use it to edit the website and to add the require code to implement the various features which will turn your website into a Progressive Web App.
 However, if you prefer, you can use also Visual Studio 2017.